Psychology: Computer simulation

 Computational modeling is a tool used in mathematical psychology and cognitive psychology to simulate behavior.
 This method has several advantages.
 Since modern computers process information quickly, simulations can be run in a short time, allowing for high statistical power.
-Modeling also allows psychologists to visualize hypotheses about the functional organization of mental events that couldn't be directly observed in a human.
+Modeling also allows psychologists to visualize hypotheses about the functional organization of mental events that could not be directly observed in a human.
 Computational neuroscience uses mathematical models to simulate the brain.
 Another method is symbolic modeling, which represents many mental objects using variables and rules.
 Other types of modeling include dynamic systems and stochastic modeling.

 Animal studies

 Animal experiments aid in investigating many aspects of human psychology, including perception, emotion, learning, memory, and thought, to name a few.
 In the 1890s, Russian physiologist Ivan Pavlov famously used dogs to demonstrate classical conditioning.
 Non-human primates, cats, dogs, pigeons, and rats and other rodents are often used in psychological experiments.
 Ideally, controlled experiments introduce only one independent variable at a time, in order to ascertain its unique effects upon dependent variables.
 These conditions are approximated best in laboratory settings.
 In contrast, human environments and genetic backgrounds vary so widely, and depend upon so many factors, that it is difficult to control important variables for human subjects.
 There are pitfalls, however, in generalizing findings from animal studies to humans through animal models.

-Comparative psychology refers to the scientific study of the behavior and mental processes of non-human animals, especially as these relate to the phylogenetic history, adaptive significance, and development of behavior.
+Comparative psychology is the scientific study of the behavior and mental processes of non-human animals, especially as these relate to the phylogenetic history, adaptive significance, and development of behavior.
 Research in this area explores the behavior of many species, from insects to primates.
 It is closely related to other disciplines that study animal behavior such as ethology.
 Research in comparative psychology sometimes appears to shed light on human behavior, but some attempts to connect the two have been quite controversial, for example the Sociobiology of E.O.
 Wilson.
 Animal models are often used to study neural processes related to human behavior, e.g. in cognitive neuroscience.